Blaze at Dubai port after loud blast under control

 "I have been living here for 15 years and this is the first time I've seen and heard this," they said.

-The port of Jebel Ali handled 14.1 million TEU in 2019, a 5.6 per cent decline, but still leaving it among the top 10 globally.

-There are 8,000 companies based at the Jebel Ali Free Zone (JAFZA) which contributed a whopping 23 per cent of Dubai's gross domestic product last year.
+There are 8,000 companies based at the Jebel Ali Free Zone (JAFZA), which contributed 23 per cent of Dubai's gross domestic product last year.
 It is the Middle East's largest trade zone.

 The glitzy Gulf emirate of Dubai transformed itself over 50 years from a sleepy port town to a regional travel, trade and financial services centre.

-The city state is now home to more than three million people, mostly foreigners, compared with only 15,000 inhabitants in the 1950s.
+The city state is now home to more than 3 million people, mostly foreigners, compared with only 15,000 inhabitants in the 1950s.

 Unlike Abu Dhabi, the leading member of the UAE that sits on a large wealth of petroleum, Dubai has dwindling oil resources and has worked to develop non-oil industries, diversifying into services.